pypa/distlib/docs/internals.rst

             archiving the directory contents into a .zip file.
             """

-The following additional attributes can be identified on :class:`Index`
+The following additional attributes can be identified on :class:`PackageIndex`
 instances:

 * ``username`` - the username to use for authentication.